 Experience the history and talent of this James Beard nominated chef in the intimate outdoor dining space at Parizade.

 Chill out with a cold beer and varied snacks on Ponysaursus' grassy lawn, sheltered patio, or lofted deck.
-There's no shortage of social distancing options at this forward-thinking, delightful, open-air brewery.
+Their picnic tables are seven or eight feet long, so you can safely enjoy a socially distanced beer with a friend.
+With their air filtration systems and more, there's no shortage of social distancing options at this forward-thinking, delightful, open-air brewery.

 Calling all beer lovers!
 Pour Taproom aims to support and showcase local craft beer, so they offer a unique self-serve system that allows you to try a large variety and selection of beer, cider, and wine.
 Grab a sandwich or a small bite, serve-yourself at the bar, and then hang out on the expanded patio and take in downtown Durham vibes.

 Established in 2005, the original goal of the Refectory Café was to be a one-of-a-kind farm-to-table restaurant where every diet classification could delight in delicious, satisfying, creative food from a common menu.
 Let them cater your event or join them for breakfast, lunch, or dinner outside on their lovely outdoor patio.

 Take in downtown views from the comfort of this colorful poolside rooftop outfitted with comfortable seating where you can grab refreshing cocktails and delightful bites to enjoy.
 The patio features a diverse new American small plates menu in a casual, lively environment.